 - Topically.
 Creams and ointments can help heal many skin conditions.

 - By injection.
-This form is used to treat such signs and symptoms as the pain and inflammation of tendinitis.
+This form is often used to treat muscle and joint signs and symptoms, such as the pain and inflammation of tendinitis.

-Like all medications, corticosteroids carry a risk of side effects.
-Some side effects can cause serious health problems.
-When you know what side effects are possible, you can take steps to control their impact on your health.
+Corticosteroids carry a risk of side effects, some of which can cause serious health problems.
+When you know what side effects are possible, you can take steps to control their impact.

 Side effects of oral corticosteroids

 Because oral corticosteroids affect your entire body instead of just a particular area, this route of administration is the most likely to cause significant side effects.
 Side effects depend on the dose of medication you receive and may include:

 - Elevated pressure in the eyes (glaucoma)

 - Fluid retention, causing swelling in your lower legs

 - Problems with mood swings, memory and behavior and other psychological effects, such as confusion or delirium